Reviews Archive

 Colour

-C64 - It's alright, not anywhere near close to the two console versions but I think it's pretty much as good as could be expected when taking into account that it's an arcade port so the developers had to choose best fit colours from the C64's limited colour pallet.
+C64 - Colour use in this version is alright, again its not anywhere near close to the two console versions but personally I think this is actually pretty nice, and is probably as good as can be expected when taking into account that this is an arcade port being converted to a system with a very small colour palette (only 16 colours total).

 Amstrad - Colour is garish and a little on the crude side, as such I wouldn't say that this version scores very highly in this area but is certainly much better than the Spectrum version.